- 1 What is No-Fault?

 - 7 Do I have to pay any part of the hospital or doctors’ bills?

-No-fault is frequently misunderstood.
+No-Fault is frequently misunderstood.
 It has nothing to do with who was at fault for an accident.
-No-fault is not liability coverage.
-Think of it as health insurance and disability insurance when you’re in a car accident.
-No-fault is available only for car accidents.
+No-Fault is not liability coverage.
+Think of No-Fault as health insurance and disability insurance when you’re in a car accident.
+No-fault is available only for people injured in car accidents and pedestrians.

 No-Fault is also called Personal Injury Protection or “PIP”.